arwinneil/raw2thumb/README.md

 [raw2thumb](https://github.com/arwinneil/raw2thumb) is a tool to extract embedded thumbnails & previews from camera raw files and saves them in separate files.

-Every raw file contains preview examples of the image which are embedded in the file.E xtracting the previews versus actually rendering the file is speed and resources.
+Every raw file contains preview examples of the image which are embedded in the file.
+Extracting the previews versus actually rendering the file is speed and resources.
 Extracting takes far less time and it doesn’t really need any resources.

 ## Resources
 - Form theming from [MaterialSkin for .NET WinForms](https://github.com/IgnaceMaes/MaterialSkin)